 Students choose an interdisciplinary faculty advisor from outside their primary field of study to assist in the development of an interdisciplinary research project.
 This advisor may mentor students in the selection of coursework, seminars, and outside readings in a secondary field of interest.
 The selection of an advisor should occur before the beginning of the fourth year of study.
 The interdisciplinary advisor also writes a letter of endorsement that supports the interdisciplinary merit of the GLOBES project and the work effort of the student, at the time of the dissertation defense.
 See GLOBES_advisor_guidelines_2016.pdf

-GLOBES will track student progress in fulfilling the certificate program requirements and issue a certifcate at the time of the student's successful PhD dissertation defense.
+GLOBES will track student progress in fulfilling the certificate program requirements and issue a certifcate following the student's successful completion of graduate degree requirements from the home department.
 The certificate helps to distinguish a student's CV and provides tangible evidence of the ability to work collaboratively across disciplines.

-GLOBES Administrative Coordinator Ginna Anderson or Director Gary Lamberti can answer general questions about the program.
+Anna Geltzer, Assistant Director of Education for the Reilly Center, or GLOBES Director Gary Lamberti can answer general questions about the program.
 They can also put you in touch with a GLOBES faculty advisor.
-The GLOBES office is located in The Reilly Center , Rm 434 of Geddes Hall.
-Send an email to Ginna Anderson or Gary Lamberti.
+The GLOBES office is located in The Reilly Center, Rm 442 of Geddes Hall.
+Send an email to Anna Geltzer or Gary Lamberti.